sartra/React-Starter-2.0/README.md

 1. `npm run test`

 Check out how the sample test works, and then head to Jest and Enzyme documentation to learn how to use them.

+## Examples ##
+This boilerplate provides some great ES6 features and beyond right out of the box.
+I will update this section with code examples soon.